OlofH2/Before-Fab-Academy/docs/ShopBot.md

 I used the program [VCarve pro](https://www.markdownguide.org/basic-syntax/) to design my sign.

 I began by filling in the size of the material I wanted to use.
 I wrote 382mm x 200mm.
 It is very important to always measure the thickness of the material because it can vary.
 I set the thickness to 17.5mm.

+!!!
+Job setup"

+    I began by filling in the size of the material I wanted to use.
+I wrote 382mm x 200mm.
+It is very important to always measure the thickness of the material because it can vary.
+I set the thickness to 17.5mm.

 ![JobSetup](img/JobSetup230x613.png)